rust-lang/book/nostarch/chapter02.md

 Let’s jump into Rust by working through a hands-on project together!
 This chapter introduces you to a few common Rust concepts by showing you how to use them in a real program.
-You’ll learn about `let`, `match`, methods, associated functions, using external crates, and more!
+You’ll learn about `let`, `match`, methods, associated functions, external crates, and more!
 In the following chapters, we’ll explore these ideas in more detail.
 In this chapter, you’ll just practice the fundamentals.

 We’ll implement a classic beginner programming problem: a guessing game.
 Here’s